 In some states, there are programs set in place in order to limit the purchase of certain OTC items, like cough medicine.
 Many places require an over-18 ID just to walk out the door with them.

 18. Diet Pills

-Over the counter diet pills can boost metabolism and decrease appetite.
-Teens like to use these in order to increase the experience of other drugs.
+Over-the-counter diet pills can boost metabolism and decrease appetite.
+Teens like to use these in order to enhance the experience of other drugs.
 Without a stomach full of good food, the body will more quickly absorb any drugs or alcohol.
 While this can increase the intensity of their chosen substance, it can also lead to alcohol poisoning or dangerously quick absorption.